What is a payday loan?

 A payday loan is a short-term way to borrow cash intended to help you cope with an unexpected expense and tide you over until you are next paid by your employer.
 You can usually borrow £50 to £1,000 which you’ll need to pay back when you get paid by your employer.

-You can find out more with our guide to payday loans which covers who can get one and what the risks are.
+You can find out more in our guide to payday loans which covers who can get one and what the risks are.